Home

 Directions to teacher AFTER results,with graphing:

-Self-efficacy refers to the perceptions an individual has about their capabilities to perform at an expected level, achieve goals, and complete moderately challenging tasks.
-Students can increase their self-efficacy with specific strategies like positive self-talk, focusing on their growth over time, taking deep breaths when they are feeling anxious, and learning from the experiences of others. <br><br> The first section shows your students' self-rated behaviors on the two components of self-efficacy.<br> 1.
-Focus on your effort, progress, and learning<br> 2.
-Take steps to increase your confidence in your abilities<br><br> The graph provides average ratings for all items within a component, and the table displays the number of students that selected each rating for individual items.
-Some items, such as "I want to quit when I'm told I did something incorrectly," are reverse scored.
-Selecting a rating of '1 - not very like me' means that students are demonstrating a growth mindset and the ability to learn from mistakes, whereas if they selected a rating of '5 - very like me' they currently have a fixed mindset in that area. <br><br> The quiz section shows the correct answer to each knowledge question and the percentage of students that selected the correct answer.
-Guide students to reflect on the results of this self-reflection and knowledge test to identify ways to expand their learning and practice of self-efficacy. <br><br>
+Self-efficacy is an individual’s perceptions about their capabilities to perform at an expected level, achieve goals, and complete moderately challenging tasks.<br><br> 1.
+Focus on your effort, progress, and learning: Do you understand the connection between effort and progress?
+Do you have a growth mindset?
+Strategies include focus on my effort; try again; calm myself; say, “I haven’t learned _____ yet”; and exercise my brain.<br><br> 2.
+Take steps to increase confidence in your abilities: Do you accept feedback from others?
+Do you ask for help when you need it?
+Strategies include learn from my mistakes, remember hard things I’ve done, give and accept praise, accept feedback, and watch and learn from others.<br><br> The graph provides average ratings for all items within a component, and the table displays the number of students that selected each rating for individual items.
+In the table, some items, such as “I think people should realize when they aren’t good at something and quit,” are reverse scored.
+Selecting a rating of “1—Not Very Like Me” means that students are demonstrating self-efficacy, whereas selecting a rating of “5—Very Like Me” means that they may need to focus on self-efficacy.<br><br> The quiz section shows the correct answer to each knowledge question and the percentage of students that selected the correct answer.
+Guide students to reflect on the results of this questionnaire and knowledge test to identify ways to continue expanding their learning and practice of self-efficacy.
+Resources for teaching self-efficacy are available at www.cccframework.org.

 Directions to teacher AFTER comparing two sets of results, NO graphing: